 When you’re getting into brewing and distilling there’s a log of jargon, and a lot of science to get your head around.
 Don’t worry.
 It’s not too scary.
 And we’re here to help!

 In simple terms, an alcoholmeter and a hydrometer are tools that look almost identical and operate using the same principles of physics.
-The only difference is an alcohol meter is calibrated to measure the amount of ethanol (alcohol) in water, while a hydrometer is calibrated to measure the amount of sugar in water.
+The only difference is an alcoholmeter is calibrated to measure the amount of ethanol (alcohol) in a liquid that is otherwise water, while a hydrometer is calibrated to measure the amount of sugar in water.

 Alcoholmeters should be used to measure distilled spirits.
 Hydrometers should be used to measure fermented products like beer, wine, and cider.

 In this article, we’ll explain what a hydrometer is, and what to use one for.
-We’ll also discuss the difference between these and alcoholmeters, as well as comparing the two instruments side-by-side.
+We’ll also discuss the difference between these and alcoholmeters, as well as compare the two instruments side-by-side.

 So without further ado, let’s just jump straight into it:

-It measures the density of a liquid based on how deep it floats in the liquid.
-This is known as the specific gravity.
+It measures the density of a liquid, based on how deep it floats in the liquid.
+This is known as the Specific Gravity (SG).

-The heavier (or more dense) the liquid is, the higher the hydrometer will sit in the liquid surrounding it.
+The heavier (or denser) the liquid is, the higher the hydrometer will sit in the liquid surrounding it.

 The lighter (less dense) the liquid is, the lower it will sit.